 We are very happy that Rike aka Rosa P. is now a guest on "Just one more row".
 In a conversation with Marisa, she talks about her beginnings in the blogging world, her daily routine, her enthusiasm for knitting and how a Rosa P. design is created in the first place.

-You've already asked so many times - and now the time has finally come: This episode marks the start of the second season of our podcast "Just one more row".
+You've asked so many times - and now it's finally time: This episode marks the start of the second season of our podcast "Just one more row".

-To kick things off, this time we've brought Jule to the microphone alongside Marisa and Sandra.
+To kick things off, we've brought Jule in front of the mic this time, along with Marisa and Sandra.
 She has been joining our backend and support team for a year now.
 But not only that: She also designs her own tutorials.
 In this episode, she tells us how that started and what her path to Maschenfein was like.